the-anna-project/annad/doc/concept/network.md

 # network
-Network implementations provide `neurons` that are connected by `connections`.
+Network implementations provide `neurons` that implement different behaviors.
-Impulses can go through networks by walking through neurons and connections, thus walking along a tree.
-On its way, magic happens as the networks implementation provides.
+Impulses can go through networks by walking through neurons, thus walking along a tree.
+On its way, magic happens as the neuron implementation provides.
+In the picture below different colors represent different possible neuron implementations.

 ![network](image/network.png)